DocumentationBook/SphinxDocumentation/tutorial/extensions/index.rst

    Ensure that there are no errors preventing the build process.

 #.
-Verify how the rebuilt web site look now.
+Verify how the rebuilt web site looks now.